Server

 TransactionHelper.startTransaction();

-Obviously there is a write overhead here because we are splitting the transaction and explicitly call a refresh.
-This can be useful for unit test migration but on normal code you have to decide if it make sense to search documents that are probably already loaded in your context.
+Obviously, there is a write overhead here because we are splitting the transaction and explicitly calling a refresh.
+This can be useful but on normal code you have to decide if it makes sense to search documents that are probably already loaded in your context.
+Note that in unit test you don't have to do this because the CoreSearchFeature is already configured to wait for synchronous indexing during commit.

 Migrating a queryAndFetch Request